percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    A regular expression against which the full tablename, in ``databasename.tablename`` format, is matched.
 If the name matches, the table is backed up.
 See :doc:`partial backups <partial_backups>`.

+.. option:: --tables-compatibility-check

+   This option enables the engine compatibility warning.

+   The default value is ``ON``.
+Use :option:`--skip-tables-compatibility-check` to disable.

 .. option:: --tables-exclude=name